 Mutual Recognition Arrangements

-Mutual Recognition Arrangements (MRAs) are formal agreements between us and customs services in other countries with similar supply chain security standards.
+Mutual Recognition Arrangements (MRAs) are in place between New Zealand Customs Service and customs services in other countries and economies/territories with similar supply chain security standards.

-Practically, MRAs mean that Secure Export Scheme (SES) partners from mutually-recognised countries are seen as “low-security risk”.
-In turn, this means they can access fast-tracked customs processing in their destination countries.
+Practically, MRAs mean that Secure Exports Scheme (SES) partners from mutually-recognised countries and economies are seen as “low-security risk”.
+In turn, this means they can access fast-tracked customs processing in their destination countries and economies.

 As an example, SES exporters are 3.5 times less likely than other traders to be examined for security purposes by United States Customs and Border Protection.